 - Baking soda

-The rising of brownies rely on steam, air, and sometimes baking powder.
+The rising of brownies relies on steam, air, and sometimes baking powder.

 Eggs + Sugar